Vice President Naidu to address business roundtable during Qatar visit | www.lokmattimes.com

 Vice President Naidu to address business roundtable during Qatar visit

-Naidu is scheduled to be in the Middle Eastern country from June 4-7 as part of a three-nation visit beginning May 30 in which he will also visit Gabon and Senegal.
+Naidu is scheduled to be in Qatar from June 4-7 as part of a three-nation visit beginning May 30 in which he will also visit Gabon and Senegal.

-Indian business delegation who will participate in the business round table at Qatar include members of the Confederation of Indian Industry (CII) and Federation of Indian Chambers of Commerce & Industry (FCCI).
+Indian business delegation, which will participate in the business round table at Qatar, includes members of the Confederation of Indian Industry (CII) and Federation of Indian Chambers of Commerce & Industry (FCCI).

-"During his visit, the Vice President will also address the Indian Qatar business round table which will include members of the Indian business delegation, comprising the members of the CII and FCCI and the groups. as well as members of the local Chambers of Commerce, Qatar Chamber of Commerce and Industry, and Qatari Businessmen Association," India's ambassador to Saudi Arabia, Dr Ausaf Sayeed said in Friday.
+"During his visit, the Vice President will also address the Indian Qatar business round table which will include members of the Indian business delegation, comprising the members of the CII and FCCI and the groups. as well as members of the local Chambers of Commerce, Qatar Chamber of Commerce and Industry, and Qatari Businessmen Association," said Dr Ausaf Sayeed, Secretary (Consular, Passport, Visa and Overseas Indian Affairs), Ministry of External Affairs.

 He was addressing a special briefing on the three-nation visit by the Vice President.

 "In the recent years, the multi-faceted cooperation between two sides has witnessed significant growth in the economy, energy, investment, education, culture and defence.
 The bilateral trade during the last financial years 2021-2022 has crossed 50 billion.
-Qatar has also committed to making an investment of approximately two billion dollars in India and various sectors," Ausaf Sayeed said.
+Qatar has also committed to making an investment of approximately two billion dollars in India and various sectors," said Sayeed, who served as the Ambassador of India to the Kingdom of Saudi Arabia from April 2019 to March 2022.

 "Qatar also hosts about 55 companies which are wholly owned by India.
-Besides these there are almost 50,000 companies which are jointly owned by India and Qatar.
-India companies have also executed several prestigious infrastructure projects in Qatar," the Indian envoy said.
+Besides these, there are almost 50,000 companies which are jointly owned by India and Qatar.
+India companies have also executed several prestigious infrastructure projects in Qatar," he added.

 Speaking about the energy sector, he said: "In terms of energy partner ship.
 Qatar is a very important and the biggest source for LNG and LPG supply to India acocunting nearly 40 per cent, and 30 per cent of global imports.
 We have a long term agreement with Qatar.
 We are looking at enhancing the partnership into a comprehensive energy partnership."